raspberrypilearning/fl-programming-robotics/week-1/fl-progrobot-w1-step10.md

 **Does the robot buggy move forward, backward, left and right correctly in the order you specified in the code?**

 If not, check that the GPIO pins of the `left` and `right` arguments of the `Robot` are set correctly for your motors.
+For example, in my robot setup I had to swap the `left` motor pins from `7,8` to `8,7`.
 Follow the previous instructions when you tested the direction of both motors if you are still having issues.

-**Does the speed need adjusting?**

-In the code above, I specified a speed that is lower than the default speed of 1 using the commands `.right(0.8)`, `.backward(0.9)` and `.left(0.7)`.
-If your buggy doesn't turn or move backward as intended, try changing the values inside the brackets and then run the program again to see any changes made.

 ### Understanding how the .forward(), .left(), .right() and .backward() commands work